jchristn/CavemanTcp/README.md

 As of v1.3.0, TCP keepalive support was added for .NET Core and .NET Framework; unfortunately .NET Standard does not offer this support, so it is not present for apps using CavemanTcp targeted to .NET Standard.

-## New in v1.3.2
+## New in v1.3.3

-- .NET 5.0 support
-- Better async handling and cancellation
+- Breaking change, disabled TCP keepalives by default due to incompatibility in certain platforms

 ## Examples